MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ### Are you impacted?

-Now that the library has been removed, you'll see errors in any web resources that depended on this library.
+Now that the library is removed, you'll see errors in any web resources that depended on this library.
 You can search your web resource code for this line: `/_static/_common/scripts/jquery-2.1.1.min.js`.

 If your code isn't already in a source code repository, you should export your solutions and extract the contents.
 There are many tools you might use to search the contents.
 For example, you can use the search capabilities of Visual Studio Code.
 More information: [Visual Studio Code: Basic Editing > Search across files](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files)